 So, while Gray is clearly a pluralist rather than a relativist, it remains frustratingly obscure what the outer moral limits of his pluralism are.
 He does not specify what universal human needs are and does not really explore their implications for his position.
 His language implies that they not only exist but should (in the normative sense) be satisfied, something he says liberalism cannot do.
 If this applies to all humans, then how can he avoid a version of ethical naturalism of the kind that he otherwise rejects as universalist, something that will eventually lead to nihilism via some form of political pathology?

 In addition to the satisfaction of human needs as a requirement of his agonistic pluralism, setting it apart from relativism, Gray appears to expect societies to accept ‘the truth of value pluralism,’ which he regards as the only realistic foundation for political life.
-He welcomes a ‘renaissance of particularisms, ethnic and religious,’ wants to ‘share the earth with radically different cultures’ and preserve ‘traditional communities and cultural forms,’ all of which are antithetical to the universal civilization that Gray argues is the final goal of the Enlightenment Project.
+He welcomes a ‘renaissance of particularisms, ethnic and religious,’ wants to ‘share the earth with radically different cultures,’ and preserve ‘traditional communities and cultural forms,’ all of which are antithetical to the universal civilization that Gray argues is the final goal of the Enlightenment Project.
 But does he really believe that most of these traditional, non-liberal cultures would endorse value pluralism?

 Gray accuses liberalism of a dangerously utopian idealism, but there is a clear lack of realism here in his apparent expectation that non-Western cultures might embrace value pluralism any more than Western cultures have.
 He has already ruled out as unacceptable ‘projects of cultural fundamentalism’ found in some reactionary anti-modernists.
 So Gray presumably wants all cultures to reject such fundamentalism in favour of value pluralism while still retaining their ‘traditional communities and cultural forms.’
 If this really is his hope, then it seems like little more than a fantasy.
 But his very vague and seemingly unserious comments on all this strongly hint that’s just how he sees it—as a fantasy.
 But if he is serious and if it did somehow come about, then the world would be a plurality of pluralists and not a plurality of monists.
 In that case it’s hardly likely to contain ‘radically different cultures.’
 Such a world would probably look quite similar to the liberal hegemony he claims we have now, albeit with a Rortian rather than a Rawlsian hue.